pwmcintyre/splunk-tester/README.md

 Run all test cases
 > mocha

+Example output (if you haven't changed any test cases)

+    $ mocha

+      Basic searching
+        ✓ should return 1 result quickly (367ms)

+      1 passing (377ms)

 ## Write More Test Cases
 Add as many test cases as you need in the test folder.
 > ./tests/test-*.js